Expedition discovers island believed world's northernmost - NewsBreak

 Expedition discovers island believed world's northernmost

-HELSINKI — (AP) — A team of Arctic researchers from Denmark say they accidentally discovered what they believe is the world’s northernmost island located off Greenland's coast.
+A team of Arctic researchers from Denmark say they accidentally discovered what they believe is the world’s northernmost island located off Greenland s coast.

 The scientists from the University of Copenhagen initially thought they had arrived at Oodaaq, an island discovered by a Danish survey team in 1978, to collect samples during an expedition that was conducted in July.